green-green-avk/AnotherTerm-docs/docs/installing-libusb-for-nonrooted-android.md

 ```
 {:.clipboard}

-**Note:** Don't forget that busybox is usually statically linked with libusb, so install `usbutils` package if you want to use `lsusb` etc.
+**Note:** Don't forget that BusyBox is usually statically linked with libusb, so install `usbutils` package if you want to use `lsusb` etc.
 (in case of Alpine Linux at least).